paulwalker/connect-static-expiry/README.md

   unconditional: 'both', // both the Cache-Control header, max-age value and the Expires header
   // 'max-age' just the Cache-Control header, max-age value
   // 'expires' just the Expires header
-  // 'none' neither the Cache-Control header, max-age value or the Expires header (default when not in prod)
+  // 'none' neither the Cache-Control header, max-age value or the Expires header
+  // this is the default when not in prod mode (default when not in prod)

   // what conditional headers are set
-  conditional: 'both', // both the Last-Modified and ETag header, default when process.env.NODE_ENV === production
+  conditional: 'both', // both the Last-Modified and ETag header,
+  // 'both is the default when process.env.NODE_ENV === production
   // 'last-modified' only the last-modified header
   // 'etag' only the etag header
   // 'none' neither the Last-Modfied or the ETag headers

-  // the value of the Cache-Control header preceding the max-age value Cache-Control: public, max-age=31556900
+  // the value of the Cache-Control header preceding the max-age value
+  // Cache-Control: public, max-age=31556900
-  cacheControl: 'cookieless' // set to 'public' when there is no cookie present, 'private' if there is
+  cacheControl: 'cookieless', // set to 'public' when there is no cookie present, 'private' if there is
   // 'public' or 'private' set one of these values always
   // '' or false do not set a value e.g. Cache-Control: max-age=31556900

   // the directory of the static assets
-  dir: path.join(process.env.PWD, 'public')
+  dir: path.join(process.env.PWD, 'public'),
   /* I have no idea how reliable the presence of the PWD environment variable is
      so it's probably best to set this. */

+  // a function to use to generate the fingerprint
+  // it takes as it's only argument the file path to the asset and should return
+  // the fingerprint value only, not the url
+  fingerprint: md5 // the default creates an md5 hash of the file contents

   // the location of the fingerprint in the URL the `furl` generates
-  location: 'prefile' // prefixes the filename of the asset with the fingerprint
+  location: 'prefile', // prefixes the filename of the asset with the fingerprint
   // 'postfile' postfixes the filename of the asset
   // 'query' puts the fingerprint in a query string value with the name of `v`
-  // 'path' prefixes the url with a directory with the name of the fingerprint value /*  note that this could be problematic if you are using relative url references in your css/js files
+  // 'path' prefixes the url with a directory with the name of the fingerprint value /*  note that 'path' could be problematic if you are using relative url references
-      but could work if you supply your own function for generating the fingerprint value and make it static across all assets */
+      in your css/js files but could work if you supply your own function for generating the fingerprint value and make it static across all assets */

   // a domain host value to be used for the fingerprinted URLs.  may be an array of hosts
   // in which case one will be picked by doing a modulus on the time
   host: null
   // host: ['https://cdn.acme.com', 'cdn2.acme.com']
-  // if you don't use a scheme a proto relative scheme will be used e.g. "//cdn2.acme.com/css/main.css" /*  This is what you will use if setting up your app servers as origin servers
+  // if you don't use a scheme a proto relative scheme will be used e.g. "//cdn2.acme.com/css/main.css" /*  This is what you will use if setting up your app servers as origin servers to your CDN.
       The fingerprinted URLs will properly point to the CDN host(s) but your app servers can still serve the files and static-expiry will ensure the proper caching headers are returned to the CDN.